logion-network/logion-test/README.md

 Note that, by default, logion's Docker images with `latest` tag are being used.
 In order to select other tags, you can save `.env.sample` file as `.env` and modify `.env`'s content to suite your needs.

+Once you are done testing, you may want to:

+- Clean-up: run `./scripts/down.sh`
+- Restart from scratch: run `./scripts/reset.sh`

 ## Use cases